In partnership with Royal College of Surgeons, AUGIS currently works with three Surgical Specialty Leads (SSL):

 We announce new Surgical Specialty Lead in advanced colorectal cancer

 We’re delighted to announce that Mr Robert Jones, a surgical oncologist at Aintree University Hospital NHS Foundation Trust and the University of Liverpool, has been appointed as the UK’s first Surgical Specialty Lead in Colorectal Liver Metastases.
-This brand new role is funded by Bowel Cancer UK, working in partnership with the Association of Upper Gastrointestinal Surgeons (AUGIS) and the Royal College of Surgeons of England (RCSEng).
+This brand new role is funded by Bowel Cancer UK, working in partnership with the Association of Upper Gastrointestinal Surgery (AUGIS) and the Royal College of Surgeons of England (RCSEng).

 Bowel cancer is the second biggest cancer killer in the UK.
 Around 10,000 people every year are diagnosed with advanced bowel cancer (also known as stage 4 bowel cancer), where the cancer has spread to other organs, most often the liver or lungs.
 Most people survive bowel cancer when they’re diagnosed early, but unfortunately survival rates drop significantly at this later stage as there are currently less viable treatment options.